fubbleskag/arrakis-atlas/README.md

 - [ ] Allow users to create and share folders for organizing maps.
 - [ ] Add a freeform drawing tool for cell canvases.
 - [ ] Implement a commenting system for maps or cells.
+- [ ] Add map layers to toggle different marker types.
+- [ ] Show real-time cursors for other active users on the map.
+- [ ] Implement an AI-powered "Strategic Suggestion" tool using Genkit.
+- [ ] Add a distance measurement tool.

 ## Firebase Setup